 The Dark Art Of FUJIFILM JPG Manipulation

-While I was never into the dark art of using JPG manipulation in the older cameras (I never felt the tools were interesting enough to make it worth fully committing), today things are totally different.
+While I was never into the dark art of using JPG manipulation in the older cameras (I never felt the tools were interesting enough to make it worth fully committing), today things are different.

-Over the last few years, Fujifilm has really enhanced the JPG editing tool.
+Over the last few years, Fujifilm has enhanced the JPG editing tool.
 They’ve added all the different color chrome effects, they’ve added more control over grain, a new clarity adjustment, and a few new film simulations.Â

 Most importantly they allowed you to store the WB Shift in the custom C1-C7 presets.
 I think that came in with the X-Pro3?
 I know my older X-T2 won’t let me do this so using the different recipes is a little more difficult.

-The three looks I’ve been playing with from Fujixweekly are the new Kodachrome 64, Kodachrome II, and the Fujicolor Superia 1600.
+The three looks I’ve been playing with from Fujixweekly are the new Kodachrome 64, the Kodachrome II, and the Fujicolor Superia 1600.

 Are these close to the real thing?